qkloh25/qkloh25.github.io/FYP.md

 ## Variable Autonomy Robotic Guidance Based on Human Stress Levels Indicated by Physiological Signals

-**Project description:** This is an on-going project to study human-robot interaction.
+**Project description:** This is an on-going final-year project about human-robot interaction.

 ### 1. Suggest hypotheses about the causes of observed phenomena